-- Water for three days or more make sure you have at least nine litres of water for every person - Long-lasting food that doesn't need cooking (unless you have a camping store or gas barbecue) and food for babies and pets. - Toilet paper, large plastic buckets, and liners for an emergency toilet - Torch, radio, and batteries
+- Water for three days or more make sure you have at least nine litres of water for every person - Food including canned or dried and a way to cook it (camping stove or gas BBQ) - Toilet paper, large plastic buckets, and liners for an emergency toilet - Torch, radio, and batteries

-HAVE TO EVACUTE - GRAB BAG
+HAVE TO EVACUTE - GETAWAY BAG

 In an emergency, some houses, streets and neighbourhoods may not be safe to stay in and you may have to leave home in a hurry.
-Have grab bags ready for everyone in your family including pets.
+Have getaway bags ready for everyone in your family including pets.